Glossary of shipping terms

 ARES

-Insurance policy for shipper’s responsibilities.
-It does not cover all the responsibilities incumbent on the shipper, but only professional errors and omissions.
+Shippers' liability insurance policy.
+It does not concern all the responsibilities incumbent on shippers, but only professional errors and omissions.

 Average bond